rb201/weather-app/README.md

 #### SSO
 I think all of my apps are using created username/password, but I would like to move to SSO.
 This is another backlog item

+### Backup

+I have a shell script that uses [Restic](https://restic.net/) for backups.
+The script basically goes into the folder of all the apps I am using, performs a incremental backup to an external device.
+Runs daily and prunes after 14days.
+This script is not yet fully integrated with this project

 ### Documentation
 A lot of information and extra config was learned and needed to get all the moving parts of the project working.
 I was already hosting [WikiJS](https://js.wiki/), so I used it to document some of the difficulties I came across throughout this project.
 Example:
 ![WikiJS](readme-misc/wiki-coredns.png)